Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-The lowest energies this calibration data are sensitive to for L$_y$ and Q$_y$ are independently evaluated based on the above best-fit yield models.
-This is done by cutting off the corresponding yield~(assume zero yield) below certain energies from the best-fit yield model and calculating the $\Delta\chi^2$ values with respect to the case of no energy cutoff of the signal model against the calibration data.
-The results are shown in Fig.~\ref{fig:threshold} with 1-$\sigma$, 2-$\sigma$, and 3-$\sigma$ sensitivity lines indicated.
-The quoted uncertainties are systematics due to the Fano-like factor.
-The lowest energies the data are sensitive to for both L$_y$ and Q$_y$ are quoted at the 1-$\sigma$ sensitivity level.
-This gives L$_y$ and Q$_y$ measurements at $0.45\pm0.03$~keV and $0.27\pm0.04$~keV, respectively, representing the lowest-energy nuclear recoil calibrations in LXe to date.
-The final L$_y$ and Q$_y$ measurements of this work~(DD2016) are shown in Fig.~\ref{fig:yields}.
+To establish the lowest energies to which this calibration data is sensitive for L$_y$ and Q$_y$, we independently evaluate them based on the best-fit yield models.
+This involves cutting off the corresponding yield (assume zero yield) below certain energies from the best-fit yield model and calculating the $\Delta\chi^2$ values concerning the case of no energy cutoff in the signal model against the calibration data.
+The results, along with 1-$\sigma$, 2-$\sigma$, and 3-$\sigma$ sensitivity lines, are shown in Fig.~\ref{fig:threshold}.
+We report the lowest energies that the data are sensitive to for both L$_y$ and Q$_y$ at the 1-$\sigma$ sensitivity level, yielding L$_y$ and Q$_y$ measurements of $0.45\pm0.03$~keV and $0.27\pm0.04$~keV, respectively, representing the lowest-energy NR calibrations in LXe to date.
+The final L$_y$ and Q$_y$ measurements of this work (DD2016) are presented in Fig.~\ref{fig:yields}.

-With both L$_y$ and Q$_y$ measurements, the Lindhard model~\cite{Sorensen2011, Lindhard1963} which describes the quenching of electronic excitation from NR in LXe, can be constrained.
-The Lindhard-factor $k$ is measured to be $0.146\pm0.013$ by assuming a constant $W$ value~(energy required to produce a scintillation or ionization quanta) of 13.7~eV~\cite{Dahl:2009nta}.
-The biexcitonic quenching~\cite{biexcitonic_effect}, which only effects total quanta yield at energy of $>10$~keV~\cite{LUXDD}, is not included in this measurement.
-The value agrees with the standard Lindhard model value of 0.166 within $1.5~\sigma$~(Fig.~\ref{fig:yields}).
-The DD2013 measurement is $0.174\pm0.006$~\cite{LUXDD}.
+With both L$_y$ and Q$_y$ measurements, we can constrain the Lindhard model~\cite{Sorensen2011, Lindhard1963}, which describes the quenching of electronic excitation from NR in LXe.
+The Lindhard factor $k$ is measured to be $0.146\pm0.013$, assuming a constant $W$ value~(energy required to produce a scintillation or ionization quantum) of 13.7~eV~\cite{Dahl:2009nta}.
+This value is consistent with the standard Lindhard model prediction of 0.166 within 1.5-$\sigma$.